 Honda Civic Si

 In the U.S., a $50,000 budget will get you into a Honda Civic Type R. Here in Canada, if your budget caps at 50 grand, you’ll have to settle for a Honda Civic Si.
 Instead of arriving from Japan, your Civic Si will ship from Alliston, Ontario.
-Priced at $37,094, it includes a 1.5-litre turbocharged four-cylinder engine (200 hp, 192 lb-ft).
+Here in the Civic’s eleventh generation, the Si’s powertrain includes a 1.5-litre four-cylinder turbocharged engine generating 200 hp and 192 lb-ft.
 True to character, it’s only available with a six-speed manual transmission and front-wheel drive (FWD).
+In Canada, the 2025 Honda Civic Si is priced from $38,066.

 Hyundai Elantra N

-The Hyundai Elantra may be an economy runabout, but the Elantra N is an honest-to-goodness race car.
+The Hyundai Elantra may be an economical runabout, but the Elantra N is an honest-to-goodness race car.
 It can be seen competing alongside cars like the Honda Civic Si in touring car series around the world.
-Here in Canada, you’ll pay $40,206 to own one.
-You’ll receive a 2.0-litre turbocharged four-cylinder engine (276 hp, 289 lb-ft) and FWD.
-It’s available with a six-speed manual transmission or an 8-speed dual clutch transmission (DCT).
+It’s fitted with a 2.0-litre turbocharged four-cylinder engine creating 276 hp and 289 lb-ft of torque, sending power to the front wheels via a six-speed manual transmission or an 8-speed dual clutch transmission (DCT).
+Opt for a manual transmission, and pricing on the 2025 Hyundai Elantra N starts in Canada at $42,759.
+With the DCT, the 2025 Hyundai Elantra N has a Canadian starting price of $44,359.

 Mazda MX-5

-Mazda’s affordable little roadster needs no introduction among sports car enthusiasts.
-But what Canadians may not know is that we can have access to every single MX-5 configuration, soft top or hard top, with a $50,000 budget.
-The soft top starts at $35,919 and tops out at $43,019 for the GT trim.
-With the MX-5 RF hard top, pricing starts at $42,919 and caps at $46,019 for a GT.
-In either case, you’ll have a 2.0-litre four-cylinder engine (181 hp, 151 lb-ft) under the hood, with FWD and either a six-speed manual or a six-speed automatic transmission.
+Mazda’s affordable little roadster, known as the MX-5 Miata south of the border and with old-school driving enthusiasts, needs no introduction.
+But what Canadians may not realize is that we can access almost every MX-5 configuration, soft top or hard top, within a $50,000 budget.
+Pricing on the 2025 Mazda MX-5 soft top starts in Canada at $37,095 and tops out at $44,195 for the GT trim.
+With the 2025 Mazda MX-5 RF hard top, Canadian pricing starts at $44,095 and caps at $50,795 for a GT with the Grand Sport Package.
+In either case, you’ll have a 2.0-litre four-cylinder engine under the hood producing 181 hp and 151 lb-ft of torque, with rear-wheel drive (RWD) and either a six-speed manual or a six-speed automatic transmission.

 Subaru BRZ

 Here’s the Subaru side of one of the latest Subayota collaborations.
 The Subaru BRZ and the closely related Toyota GR86 detailed below both launched as second-generation cars for the 2022 model year.
 Unlike most Subies, the BRZ is available in RWD format only.
 Every version of this little 2+2 seater falls within our $50,000 budget.
-You can opt for the starting price of $32,772 with the base configuration and the six-speed manual transmission, or you can go for the full-featured Sport-tech with EyeSight safety suite and the six-speed automatic for $38,172.
-Either way, you get a 2.4-litre displacement with four horizontally opposed cylinders (228 hp, 184 lb-ft).
+The base 2025 Subaru BRZ has a Canadian starting price of $34,970 and comes with a close-ratio six-speed manual transmission.
+The mid-grade 2025 Subaru BRZ Sport-tech includes a six-speed automatic transmission and is priced at $39,470.
+The BRX tS equips the manual transmission and the Sport-tech’s features for the same price.
+Either way, you drive away with a 2.4-litre displacement with four horizontally opposed cylinders generating 228 hp and 184 lb-ft..

 Subaru WRX

 We’d love to be talking about the Subaru WRX STI here, but sadly it has been dropped.
-If your performance driving preference leans more toward the rally side of things, though, the non-STI WRX is still worth considering.
-Now in its second generation as of the 2022 model year, the WRX comes with a 2.4-litre turbocharged boxer four-cylinder engine (271 hp, 258 lb-ft).
+If your preferred performance driving experience leans more toward the rally side of things, though, the non-STI WRX is still worth considering.
+It’s the only car on this list that comes with all-wheel drive (AWD).
+The WRX comes with a 2.4-litre turbo boxer four-cylinder engine that creates 271 hp and 258 lb-ft of torque.
 If you’re looking for performance, you may wish to choose the six-speed manual over the Subaru Performance Transmission, which is a fancy name for the brand’s latest continuously variable transmission (CVT).
-If you take the manual, though, you’ll lose most of the EyeSight safety suite.
-Pricing starts at $34,852, and the full line-up is available within a $50,000 budget with a top price of $45,752 for the Sport-tech with EyeSight.
+If you take the manual, though, you’ll lose some functionality from the EyeSight safety suite such as reverse automatic braking and pre-collision throttle management.
+The Subaru WRX has a Canadian starting price of $36,174 and tops out at $47,374 for the GT trim.
+(2024 pricing; 2025 prices were not yet available as of publication time.)

 Toyota GR86

 While you can’t get a GR Supra for less than $50,000 in Canada, you can get a GR86.
 The Toyota GR86, renamed from Toyota 86 to include the brand’s Gazoo Racing motorsport division, is very closely related to the Subaru BRZ outlined above.
-It comes with the same 2.4-litre boxer four-cylinder engine (228 hp, 184 lb-ft), RWD, and the same transmissions.
+It comes with the same 2.4-litre boxer four-cylinder engine making 228 hp and 184 lb-ft of torque, sent to RWD through the same transmissions.
 The main differences are in bodywork and feature packaging.
-Toyota’s pricing starts at $34,705 and tops out at $45,565 for the 10th anniversary special edition with the automatic transmission.
+Pricing on the 2025 Toyota GR86 starts in Canada at $35,350 and tops out at $41,705 for the Hakone special edition with the manual transmission.

 Volkswagen Golf GTI